 BENEFITS AND IMPACT

-The program includes opportunities to practice skills through group exercises and discussions, case studies, building a business case, and the application of strategy tools to examples from the delegate group.
+The program includes opportunities to practice skills through group exercises and discussions, case studies, building a business case, and the application of strategy tools to examples from the delegates’ own companies.

-By the end of the program participants will understand the key aspects of strategy, value creation and strategic analysis and be able to apply these to developing, analysing, executing, and reviewing strategies inside their organisations.
+By the end of the five days participants will understand the key aspects of strategy, value creation and strategic analysis and be able to apply these to developing, analysing, executing, and reviewing strategies inside their organizations.

 Specifically, the Bootcamp enables participants to:

-Describe what is meant by risk and how risk relates to returns required, setting performance targets, and making complex business decisions
+Describe what is meant by risk and how risk relates to returns, setting performance targets, and making complex business decisions.

-Deploy several practical tools to help them adopt a more appropriate approach towards making strategic decisions under uncertainty
+Deploy several practical tools to help them adopt a more appropriate approach towards making strategic decisions under high uncertainty.

-Day 1 - Strategy, value creation and competitive advantage: Resetting your strategy for growth
+Day 1 - Strategy, value creation and competitive advantage: your strategy story

-Day one begins by setting the scene of the challenge facing company strategists of how to rethink and possible reset strategy.
-We introduce strategy, value creation and competitive advantage and the key steps of both building a robust strategy and resetting the strategy when the situation changes.
-Through an interactive discussion based on company case examples, we discuss how strategies create value and the decisions a senior leadership team must make to develop one.
+Day one begins with an introduction to strategy, value creation and context setting.
+Through an interactive discussion based on company case examples, we explore how strategies create value and the decisions a senior leadership team must make to develop one.
 Then we introduce the key aspects of the strategy story, including: What is the situation and how could this change?
 Where will we play?
 How will we win?
 What could stop us?
 So, what should we do?
 Then using these questions as a guide, we will explore different aspects of strategy.
-We use case studies to discuss strategy and value creation; how an organisation can develop and execute on a simple strategy for growth; and how to organize internally for external advantage.
-As any advantage is temporary, we will spend the latter part of the session considering how we can sustain competitive advantage over time, especially when facing macroeconomic headwinds.
+We also use a case study to discuss strategy and value creation; how an organization can develop and execute a simple strategy for growth; and how to organize internally for external advantage.
+As any advantage is temporary, we will spend the latter part of the session considering how we can sustain competitive advantage over time.

 Day 2 – Strategic analysis

 This day goes deeper into the role of a strategy analyst and covers key tools, frameworks and approaches to strategic decisions and choices.
 An extract from the book “What You Need to Know About Strategy” will introduce six strategy questions that can be used to structure strategic analysis.
 We discuss how it is possible to have a short strategy process (focusing rapidly on the issues and options) or a more thorough, rigorous process (doing a lot of work on diagnosing the situation) and when each of these approaches is most appropriate.
 We also use a case study about a coffee shop chain throughout the day to evaluate the external environment, identify options and pick the best one.
-We conclude with a discussion of the analytical tools used at participants’ companies and some practical issues such as what data to collect and how to prioritise different types of analysis.
+We discuss the analytical tools used at participants’ companies and some practical issues such as what data to collect and how to prioritise different types of analysis.
 Day two concludes by introducing the critical aspect of linking business strategy to financial performance.

 Day 3 – Strategy and finance and creating a business case

-Day three examines how we can use financial techniques to help us to make better business decisions and prepare a business case to promote our strategic thinking.
+Day three examines how we can harness financial techniques to help us make better business decisions and ultimately, the way to prepare a business case to promote our strategic thinking.
 We look at how to create shareholder value and how to evaluate corporate investment opportunities.
-Participants will have the opportunity to demonstrate their knowledge of investment appraisal through the completion of a short but comprehensive and realistic case study.
-In addition, we will explore the impact of risk on our investment decisions and how we can use these insights in setting performance targets and making business decisions.
-Building and presenting a business case is a fundamental and practical skill every senior business manager should know, and we apply the tools and techniques covered during the program to do this, including guidance on how to communicate a complex argument using the Pyramid Principle.
-Finally, as the role of a company board is to maximise the returns to shareholders, this final session explores four different ways of valuing a company, how to apply them and how to select the one that is appropriate to the circumstances.
+Participants will be able to develop their knowledge of investment appraisal through the completion of a short but comprehensive and realistic case study.
+In addition, we will explore the impact of risk on our investment decisions and how we can set appropriate performance targets.
+Building and presenting a business case is a core skill every senior business manager should acquire, and we apply the tools and techniques covered during the program to do this, including guidance on how to communicate a complex argument using the Pyramid Principle.
+Finally, as the role of a company board is to increase the returns to shareholders, this session explores four different methods of valuing a company, how we apply those methods and how to determine the strategy that maximises the value of the business.

 Day 4 – Skills of the strategist

-This day builds on the previous days to cover three more specific topics: communicating strategy, corporate strategy and portfolio management.
-We will use the pyramid principle to help participants write better slides and presentations, using various examples, including the presentations from the previous days’ business cases.
+This day builds on the previous days to cover two more specific topics: corporate strategy and portfolio management, and strategy under high uncertainty.
 As corporate strategy is distinct from company or business unit strategy, we next introduce three lenses on corporate strategy and apply them to participants’ organizations.* Finally, we devote the afternoon discussion to how to approach strategy and its related decisions in an environment of high uncertainty.
 We will end by sharing ideas about what the strategy function can do to change current practice.

 * (This session is based on our 2014 book on corporate strategy, Strategy for the Corporate Level)